dragnet-org/dragnet_data/README.md

     $ python scripts/fetch_rss_data.py --maxn_pages 100 --maxn_pages_per_feed 10
     ```

-3. Scrape HTML and automatically extract some metadata for the pages just fetched.
+3. Scrape HTML and automatically extract draft metadata for the pages just fetched.
 If specifying a custom RSS pages file, be sure to use the same value as in the previous step!
 Examples:

     ```bash
     $ python scripts/fetch_html_data.py
     $ python scripts/fetch_html_data.py --pages_fpath "/path/to/my_rss_pages.toml"
     ```

-4. Extract gold-standard texts for each page in the batch, as described in detail below.
+4. Extract gold-standard text, title, and date published for each page in the batch, as described in detail below.
 5. Move all completed (html, meta) files into the "official" gold-standard data directories: `/data/html` and `/data/meta`, respectively.
 6. Package the new data up into archive files and add their UUIDs to the tally.
 Any inconsistencies arising from file-handling _should_ be caught automatically: